 This Ordinance and regulations promulgated thereunder shall constitute the entire gaming regulations of the Tribe.
-All prior gaming acts and ordinances of the Tribe are repealed, and this Ordinance shall become effective upon its adoption and approval by the National Indian Gaming Commission.
+All prior gaming acts and ordinances of the Tribe are repealed, and this Ordinance shall become effective upon its adoption.

 11.04.080 Severability.

 If any provision or application of this Ordinance is determined by review to be invalid, such determination shall not be held to render such provision inapplicable to other persons or circumstances, nor shall such determination render invalid any other provision of this Ordinance.